beccaelenzil/regex-lesson/README.md

 	*  e.g. `+`, `*`, `.`
 * The backslash character `\` is also used as a shortcut for common classes of characters.

-* Some common escape characters are summarized on the next slide.

----
-# Escape characters `\`

 Some examples include:

 | Escape Character |  |